-Another symptom of the problem is that while a large majority of Jewish children have at one time or another received some form of ' KaAiMUL' I''' Jewish education, if thas often been so sporadic field it has had little impact on their lives.
+Another symptom of the problem is that while a large majority of Jewish children have at one time or another received some form of Jewish education, it has often been so sporadic that it has had little impact on their lives.
 A recent study found that over half of Jewish school age children in the United States are not currently enrolled in any kind of Jewish schooling.
 Inevitably, children with little or no Jewish schooling will grow up with a relatively weak identification with and understanding of Judaism, and have difficulty passing on to their children an appreciation of the beauty and richness of Jewish life.

 In the past, the Jewish family and the Jewish community had certain bonds that gave them remarkable inner strength.
 Jews grew up in families and neighborhoods with a strong Jewish ambiance.
 They were constantly surrounded by the symbols and customs of Jewish life.
 They came into contact with their cultural and spiritual heritage in a variety of institutions and settings.
 Thus young people received a strong sense of Jewish identity through experiences in their everyday life.
-Today these neighborhoods and the way of life they represented have all but disappeared, as has the lifestyle that brought ongoing contact and interrelationship with grandparents and extended family members.
+Today there are few such neighborhoods, and the way of life they represented has all but disappeared, as has the lifestyle that brought ongoing contact and interrelationship with grandparents and extended family members.